In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 CLTs are also characterized by their democratic governance structures.
 While they vary a great deal relative to local social and economic conditions, a typical CLT is run by a board that consists of local leaders and residents, becoming an important platform for local governance and self-determination within the community.

 These organizations are grassroots, local, heterogeneous, and somewhat rare.
 They are considered resource-poor and do not conform to our conventional notions of wealth, given that they permanently remove land from the market and intentionally keep home prices low.
 As nonprofits, they present few, if any, avenues for wealth and accumulation.
-They are not scalable or easy to run, and as such, are rarely seen as the seeds to paradigmatic change.
+They are not scalable or easy to run and, as such, are rarely seen as the seeds of paradigmatic change.

-Nevertheless, the CLT’s capacity to decommodify land offers the potential to see land as something other than property, and to make connections between people and places that are otherwise kept apart by the logic of private ownership.
-And if a CLT were to introduce circuits of cooperative labor to steward the built and natural environment, it could become the core of a new ecosystem of neighborhood cooperation that posits a way of building guided by reformed priorities regarding land, labor, the dissemination of knowledge, and urban form.1
+Nevertheless, CLTs’ capacity to decommodify land offers the opportunity to see land as something other than property, and to make connections between people and places that are otherwise kept apart by the logic of private ownership.
+If a CLT were to introduce circuits of cooperative labor to steward the built and natural environment, it could become the core of a new ecosystem of neighborhood cooperation that posits a way of building guided by reformed priorities regarding land, labor, the dissemination of knowledge, and urban form.1

 Urban Form

 The parcellation of land is an act of abstraction in the service of commodification.
-Under its logic, land becomes an exchangeable unit to be bought, sold, and traded, severing the rhythms of dwelling from the larger flows of energy and resources that sustain life.
-Parcellation alienates society from nature while separation and subdivision become the primary spatial drivers of contemporary civilizational form.
+Under this logic, land becomes an exchangeable unit to be bought, sold, and traded, severing the rhythms of dwelling from the larger flows of energy and resources that sustain life.
+Parcellation alienates society from nature while allowing separation and subdivision to become the primary spatial drivers of contemporary civilizational form.

 A CLT is not only a mechanism for parsing ownership of land and buildings, it is also a proposal for rewriting the relationship between land and people.
 As such, a CLT possesses an untapped potential to subvert the logic of parcellation, both spatially and politically.